shindip

 Buckethead A Real Diamond In The Rough

-Coldplay A Rush Of Blood To The Head
+Coldplay A Rush of Blood to the Head

 David Bowie Space Oddity

-Dio Killing The Dragon
+Dio Killing the Dragon

 Disturbed The Sickness

-Dream Theater Metropolis Part 2: Scenes From a Memory
+Dream Theater Metropolis Pt.
+2: Scenes from a Memory

 Dream Theater Octavarium

-Eddie Vedder Into The Wild [Music For The Motion Picture]
+Eddie Vedder Into the Wild

 Elton John Madman Across the Water

-Fall Out Boy Take This To Your Grave
+Fall Out Boy Take This to Your Grave

 Fleet Foxes Fleet Foxes EP